Polynomial-Time Algorithms for Computing the Nucleolus: An Assessment: Introduction

-\citet{faiglekernkuip:01} provided a polynomial-time algorithm for computing the nucleolus for the class of games having a sole intersection point of the pre-kernel with the core.
-Their proposed computation procedure relies on the ellipsoid method to solve the associated least-cores and on Maschler's scheme for approximating the (pre-)kernel.
-In this respect, sufficiently many steps of Maschler's approximation scheme must be performed to find suitable hyperplanes for applying the ellipsoid algorithm.
-Note that their polynomial-time result is critical based on the assumption that the minimum excess of any allocation can be efficiently computed, i.e., by a polynomial-time method.
-This is owed to the fact that the computation of the nucleolus is in general {\bfseries NP}-hard (cf.~\citet{faiglekernkuip:98}).
-However, to avoid the well-known problem of unbounded complexity in a real number model related to the ellipsoid algorithm, the authors imposed a rational number model instead.
+However, to avoid the well-known problem of unbounded complexity in a real number model related to the ellipsoid algorithm,~\citet{faiglekernkuip:01} imposed a rational number model instead.
 The unbounded complexity in a real number model implies numerical instability issues with floating-point arithmetic, causing the ellipsoid algorithm to fail or converge to an incorrect solution.
 These negative side effects crucially limit the practical relevance of computing the nucleolus through the ellipsoid method.
 Nevertheless, their finding must be understood as a major theoretical breakthrough in proving polynomial-time solvability of the nucleolus for a relatively large class of games, and not just for special game classes such as assignment games (cf.~\citet{solrag:94}), matching games (cf.~\citet{wkern:03}), or standard tree games (cf.~\citet{megiddo:78,granotmasch:96}).